 Transactional vs. relational NPS programs

-A transactional net promoter score program (tNPS) measures a customer’s loyalty and satisfaction after a specific experience.
-For example, this might be during a purchase, while visiting your website, or right after an interaction with your brand.
+A transactional net promoter score program (tNPS) measures a customer’s loyalty and satisfaction after a specific experience—during a purchase, while visiting your website, or right after an interaction with your brand.

-On the other hand, a relational net promoter score program (nNPS) expands your view to a more holistic understanding of respondents.
-It gives you insight into how they feel about your brand as a whole as opposed to how they felt after one incident.
+A relational net promoter score program (rNPS) gives you a more holistic understanding of respondents.
+It tells you how they feel about your brand as a whole, rather than how they felt after one incident.

 Creating an NPS survey: questions to ask